Tips and tricks on how to see the most while not breaking the bank.

 Try to chat.
-You can be lucky and meet a great travelling buddy to share some great stories over the whole journey.
+You can be lucky and meet a great traveling buddy to share some great stories over the whole journey.
 But when that's not the case, or you just want to get some rest...

-- ear-plugs (or better: noise-cancelling headphones) are more important to me than a pillow.
+- ear-plugs (or better: noise-canceling headphones) are more important to me than a pillow.
 Sometimes you run into a coach filled with shouting/snoring individuals and to sit next to them for a few hours can be a pure misery right there.

 - If I've a backpack, usually I hold it the whole time.
-It's much harder to pry your possession from your hands than from the overhead storage.
+It's much harder to pry your possession from your hands than from overhead storage.

 - Getting a good spot is the key!
-Think of it from driver's perspective: nobody is going to stop you in a middle of a curve, or on a freeway where an average speed is 80 mph.
+Think of it from the driver's perspective: nobody is going to stop you in a middle of a curve, or on a freeway where an average speed is 80 mph.
 It would be dangerous and inconvenient.
-Try to be at the ramps, or just outside of the city limit on a clear, visible spot with some space for cars to pull over.
+Try to be at the ramps, or just outside of the city limit in a clear, visible spot with some space for cars to pull over.
 Gas stations can be good too.

 - Clean, neutral clothes are the way to go.
 Nobody's going to get some dirty, greasy person on their seats, nor stop to someone with big offensive images or signs on their shirt.
 Don't wear too revealing clothes — stay safe.